jwaliszko/ExpressiveAnnotations/README.md

 #####<a id="grammar">Grammar definition</a>

-Valid logical expressions handled by EA parser comply with syntax defined by the following grammar:
+Valid expressions handled by EA parser comply with syntax defined by the following grammar:

 ```
 exp         => cond-exp